elejeune11/Das-manuscript-2022/README.md

 </p>

 # Part 2: Strain Analysis
 The Jupyter notebook `compute_regional_strain.ipynb` contains code to compute strain within specified regions of interest in the microtissue domain.
 The Jupyter notebook also uses functions specified in `compute_strain_additional_functions.py'.
+Details are contained within the Jupyter notebook, and the process is explained in text in the manuscript.

 ROI definition:
 <p align="center">